Dreaming of a light Christmas: Apple Pie indulgence with a third of the calories…

 First prepare the apple by cutting it in parts and adding some lemon juice and grating cinnamon on it.
 Set aside.

-Sift the flour with the salt.
+Sift the flour with the salt AND baking powder.
 Add the butter in cubes and rub into the flour until you have a coarse breadcrumb consistency.
 Add the sugar, nutmeg and ground cloves to taste, and mix.
 Now add the apple parts and cranberries and combine.
 Add the buttermilk, but not all at ones.

 See how it comes together as you stir the mixture with the back of a kitchen knife and add more buttermilk if needed.
 Bring it all together quickly, refrain from unnecessary kneading, you want your scones to be light and not develop too much gluten.